MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 ### Start with an existing template

-A broad selection of `azd` templates is available on the [Awesome AZD]() template gallery.
-These templates provide starter infrastructure and application code for various development scenarios, language frameworks, and Azure services.
-If you find a template that aligns with your local application stack or desired architecture, you can use it as a starting point.
+A broad selection of `azd` templates is available on the [awesome-azd](https://azure.github.io/awesome-azd/) template gallery.
+These templates provide infrastructure and application code for various development scenarios, language frameworks, and Azure services.
+If you find a template that aligns with your local application stack or desired architecture, you can use it as a starting point and replace the app code with your own

 For example, you can find templates for the following types of scenarios and beyond: